bitcoin-sv/gitbook-spv-wallet/developers-guide/developer-docs/spv-wallet/contacts.md

 >NOTICE: `RequesterPaymail` in pyaload is respected and required only if user has multiple paymail addresses binded to its `XPub`.

-If contact's wallet has PIKE capability request to add user paymail as contact is sent.
+If the contact's wallet supports PIKE capability, a request to add the user's paymail as a contact is sent.

 ### Confirming contact